cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

   / typ / TBD 0: application/hashed+cose
   / payload_hash_alg sha-256 / TBD 1: 1
   / payload_preimage_content_type / TBD 2: application/jwk+json
+  / artifact_repository / TBD 3 : pkg:container/customer/image@sha256:244fd47e07d1004f0aed9c?repository_url=vendor.example
 }
 ~~~~

+TBD 0 will be assinged by {{-COSE-TYP}}, it represents the content type of the code envelope, which includes the protected header and payload.

+TBD 1 will be assigned by this draft.
+TBD 2 will be assigned by this draft.
+TBD 3 will be assigned by this draft.

 ## Attached Payload